Motivational Moments Meaningful Connections

 Future of Work, Culture and Connection - view keynotes

-Leadership Impact and Visibility - view keynotes
+Leadership and Influence - view keynotes

 His approach makes science interesting by combining it with lived experience and the study of human behaviour, naming patterns we instantly recognise and bringing them to life in a way that can only come from someone still navigating them.
-He doesn't do motivational theatre or hype. but used his dry English wit to keep the room connected.

 “What an insightful keynote it was!
 We have been doing these conferences for a long time now, and I have never been asked by so many people for slides after the event.
 You highlight an issue we all relate to, and you have given us a new perspective to navigate the challenges.
 I look at myself differently now...”